 Storing, processing, and transmitting state confidential information are strictly prohibited on this website

 • The segmented solar telescope described in this study employs a simultaneous dual-wavelength measurement technique to achieve co-phase alignment.
-To meet measurement requirements with a 20 μm range, 5 nm root mean square (rms) precision, and edge jump rates below 10<sup>-6</sup>, this study focuses on calibrating the dual-wavelength measurement system for the segmented-mirror solar telescope.
-Analysis of relative error sources in the measurement system revealed that assembly-induced errors, such as defocus, translation, scaling, and rotation, significantly degrade measurement accuracy.
-To address these issues, we propose a defocus error compensation algorithm based on the light intensity distribution of the point spread function (PSF) and an affine transformation model to calibrate spatial pose deviations across two measurement channels.
+To meet the measurement requirements of a 20 μm range, 5 nm root mean square precision, and edge jump rates of <10−6, this study focused on calibrating the dual-wavelength measurement system for the segmented-mirror solar telescope.
+Analysis of the relative error in the measurement system revealed that assembly-induced errors such as defocus, translation, scaling, and rotation markedly degrade measurement accuracy.
+To address these issues, we propose a defocus error compensation algorithm, based on the light intensity distribution of the point spread function (PSF) and an affine transformation model, to calibrate spatial pose deviations across the two measurement channels.
 A dual-wavelength measurement system was implemented on a segmented-mirror experimental platform for calibration.
-Experimental results demonstrate that the mean relative error decreased from -0.6423 nm to -0.0345 nm after calibration, improving the reliability and stability of co-phase measurements.
+Experimental results demonstrated that the mean relative error decreased from −0.6423 to −0.0345 nm after calibration, reflecting improved reliability and stability of the co-phase measurements.

 • loading